prabhakar0810/PowerBI-Project-/README.md

 - Merging datasets for comprehensive analysis.

 ## How to Use
-- Open the Excel file (not provided here).
+- Open the Excel file .
 - Use the filter slicer to rank players based on performance.
 - Hover over charts for more detail.
 - Analyze performance trends for insights or selection decisions.